Capitol Reef National Park: Early protection efforts

 In 1933, Pectol was elected to the legislature and almost immediately contacted President Franklin D. Roosevelt and asked for the creation of "Wayne Wonderland National Monument" out of the federal lands comprising the bulk of the Capitol Reef area.
 Federal agencies began a feasibility study and boundary assessment.
 Meanwhile, Pectol guided the government investigators on numerous trips and escorted an increasing number of visitors.
 The lectures of Broaddus were having an effect.

 Roosevelt signed a proclamation creating Capitol Reef National Monument on August 2, 1937.
 In Proclamation 2246, President Roosevelt set aside 37711 acre of the Capitol Reef area.
 This comprised an area extending about 2 mi north of present State Route 24 and about 10 mi south, just past Capitol Gorge.
 The Great Depression years were lean ones for the National Park Service (NPS), the new administering agency.
-Funds for the administration of Capitol Reef were nonexistent; it would be a long time before the first rangers would arrive.
+Funds for the administration of Capitol Reef were nonexistent; it was a long time before the first rangers arrived.